Skip links

 December 203,124 19,500 1,000 - - 223,624

-Out of the total 303,954 MT of stocks available at Port Qasim Authority and Karachi Port, the stocks of RBD palm olein is showing the highest share of 50.0% followed by RBD palm oil 35.8%.
-Palm oil and its various fractions have a share of 89.7% in the total ending stocks.
+Out of the total 425,280 MT of stocks available at Port Qasim Authority and Karachi Port, RBD palm olein accounts for the largest share at 61.8% followed by RBD palm oil at 30.7%.
+Palm oil and its various fractions make up 95.9% of total ending stocks.

 Source: MPOC Market Intelligence